FI-modules and stability for representations of symmetric groups: Applications: Coinvariant algebras and rank varieties

-\begin{question} What is the dimension of the space of degree $d\geq 1$ polynomials on $X_{P,r}(n)$; that is, what is the dimension of the degree $d\geq 1$ component of $k[\{x_{ij}\}]/I_n$? \end{question}
+\begin{question} What is the dimension of the space of degree $d\geq 1$ polynomials on $X_{P,r}(n)$; that is, what is the dimension of the degree $d\geq 1$ component of $\O(X_{P,r}(n))\simeq k[\{x_{ij}\}]/J_n$? \end{question}

-In the special case of determinantal varieties in characteristic~0, an answer to Question~\ref{question:rankvar} can be deduced from work of Lascoux and Weyman (see Corollary 6.1.5(d) of \cite{Wey}).
+In the special case of determinantal varieties in characteristic~0, an answer to Question~\ref{question:rankvar} can be deduced from work of Lascoux and Weyman (see \cite[Corollary 6.1.5(d)]{Wey}).
 While we cannot resolve Question~\ref{question:rankvar} completely, the theory of $\FIsharp$-modules imposes strong constraints on the answer.